Event Details← Return to Calendar

 Rev. Dr. Barber practices what he preaches: He led the Greenleaf Christian congregation in analyzing and then buying the two-mile circle surrounding the church; in investing $1.5 million into building more than 60 homes for low-income families, a 41-unit senior citizens’ residence, a 90-student pre-school, an academic after-school, a computer lab for youth and adults, an HIV information and testing center, a Second Chance program for training formerly incarcerated men and women in the culinary arts, landscaping and technical jobs.

 - Honorary doctorate of human letters

-- Featured on CNN MSNBC Wall Street New York Times
+- Featured on CNN, MSNBC, Wall Street Journal, and the New York Times

 - 2013 Person of Year several NC newspapers